AfroDave/kj/README.md

 ## License

-These libraries are in the public domain (or the equivalent where that is not possible).
-You can do anything you want with them.
-You have no legal obligation to do anything else, although I appreciate attribution.
+This software is in the public domain.
+Where that dedication is not recognized, you are granted a perpetual, irrevocable license to copy, distribute, and modify the source code as you see fit.

+The source code is provided "as is", without warranty of any kind, express or implied.
+No attribution is required, but always appreciated.